Skip to content

 Logs

-The process of using Guance's product services generates numerous log records.
-Due to the极强的关联性 (high correlation) of log data itself, specific rules need to be applied during the collection-analysis process to filter massive amounts of log data.
+During the use of Guance product services, many log records are generated.
+Due to the strong correlation inherent in log data itself, specific rule processing is required during the collection-analysis process to filter massive amounts of log data.

 By configuring sensitive fields for log data, members with corresponding permissions can only see the masked log data.

 Data access permission control is another key method to reduce log data security risks.
-By configuring corresponding log data access and query scopes for different roles, data is isolated, achieving the purpose of comprehensive management and filtering of sensitive data.
+By configuring corresponding log data access query scopes for different roles, data isolation is achieved, serving the purpose of comprehensive management and filtering of sensitive data.

-For more details, refer to Multi-Role Data Access Control.
+For more details, refer to Multi-Role Data Access Permission Control.

 Snapshots

-Guance's snapshot service, as an instant data copy, contains abnormal data filter conditions and data records.
-When facing the need to share monitoring data, setting data masking rules or deciding on the sharing method when sharing a snapshot can generate an access link with specified viewing permissions, automatically forming a data protection shield.
+The snapshot service of Guance, as an instant data copy, contains exception data filtering conditions and data records.
+When facing the need to share monitoring data, by setting data masking rules or deciding on the sharing method when sharing a snapshot, an access link with specified viewing permissions can be generated, automatically forming a data protection shield.

 For more details, refer to Snapshots.